 The Australian Stroke Clinical Registry (AuSCR) is a clinical quality registry designed to monitor and improve the quality of acute stroke care.
-It is a prospective, multi-centre database designed to collect data on the demographics, presentation, diagnosis, treatment and outcomes of hospitalised patients with stroke and transient ischaemic attacks.
+It is a prospective, multi-centre database designed to collect data on the demographics, presentation, diagnosis, treatment and outcomes of hospitalised patients with stroke or transient ischaemic attacks.

 Variables collected in hospital